Kubernetes Security Server Sidecar User Guide

 Amazon CloudWatch monitors the Amazon Web Services (AWS) resources and the applications that run on AWS in real time.
 CloudWatch can be used to collect and track metrics, which are variables that can be uses to measure resources and applications.
 For more information about CloudWatch check the Amazon CloudWatch documentation (opens new window).

-CloudWatch container insights is a tool available for AWS EKS that can be used to collect, aggregate, and summarize metrics and logs from containerized applications and microservices.
+CloudWatch container insights is a tool available for Amazon EKS that can be used to collect, aggregate, and summarize metrics and logs from containerized applications and microservices.
 See Setting up Container Insights on Amazon EKS and Kubernetes (opens new window) for more details.

 Fluentd is an open-source data collector that can be set up on Kubernetes nodes to tail container log files, filter and transform the log data, and deliver it to the Elasticsearch cluster, where it will be indexed and stored.
 See Fluentd documentation (opens new window) for details.